Talal Yassine

 Talal Yassine (born 1 January 1972) is a Lebanese Australian businessman.
-He is the founder and managing director of Salaam, Australia's first Islamic wealth management company, that launched the country's first Islamic superannuation fund, the Salaam Wealth Funds Management (Aust) Pty Ltd, and the country's first Islamic stock market index, the Thomson Reuters Crescent Wealth Islamic Australia index.
-He holds an Honorary Professorial Fellowship at the Crawford School of Public Policy within the Australian National University College of Asia and the Pacific and serves as an adjunct professor in the School of Business at Western Sydney University.
+He is the founder and managing director of Salaam, an Australian wealth management company.
+Salaam launched Australia's first superannuation fund which is Islamic-compliant as well as the nation's first Islamic-compliant stock market index.
+He holds an honorary professorial fellowship at the Crawford School of Public Policy within the Australian National University College of Asia and the Pacific and serves as an adjunct professor in the School of Business at Western Sydney University.
+In March 2024, Talal was appointed as an adjunct fellow with the Macquarie University Law School.

-Yassine served as Chairman of the Council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT), a member of the board of DFAT's Australia Malaysia Institute, and a member of Australian Multicultural Council.
+Yassine served as chairman of the council for Australian-Arab Relations for the Department of Foreign Affairs and Trade (DFAT), a member of the board of DFAT's Australia Malaysia Institute, and a member of Australian Multicultural Council.

+Yassine is a Member of the Order of Australia in recognition of "significant service to business, and to the community".

 Early life and education

-Yassine is the eldest of eight children of Lebanese Muslims Ali, a tobacco farmer, and Fatma Yassine from the rural north of Lebanon.
-He was four years old when his family migrated to the western suburbs of Sydney, Australia in 1977 to escape the war in their country of origin.
-His father worked in a factory while his mother looked after the six boys and two girls.
+Yassine was born in Lebanon to his father, Ali, a tobacco farmer, and his mother, Fatma Yassine on 1 January 1977.
+He has seven siblings.
+Talal and his family migrated to Sydney, Australia in 1977 due to the then-ongoing Lebanese Civil War.
+His father worked in a factory while his mother looked after the family.
 Education was prioritised in the household, although neither parent was highly educated and the family struggled financially.
-All of the children are professionals and have about 30 degrees between them.
+All of the children have since become professionals and have about 30 degrees between them.

-Attending Granville Boys High School from 1984 to 1990, he dreamed of becoming a lawyer in the local community.
+Talal attended Granville Boys High School from 1984 to 1990, and wished to become a lawyer.
 He studied at the University of Sydney, then transferred to Macquarie University where he graduated with an arts degree and law degree.
-He holds a Master of Laws from the University of Sydney and a Master of Business Administration from Deakin University.
+He holds a master of laws from the University of Sydney and a master of business administration from Deakin University.